Khushi0321/Expense-Tracker/README.md

 ## 📌 Introduction

-It is a Expense Tracker which help you to keep a count of your expenses which you have made so far.
+It is an Expense Tracker which helps you to keep a count of your expenses which you have made so far.

 ## 📌 How to run locally ?